marcospgp/wikipedia-metadata-parser/README.md

 # wikipedia-metadata-parser
  A copy of the wikipedia metadata parser college project which was previously stored in a private, teacher owned repository.
-Made with @sergiotj97 and @vitorindeep
+Made with @sergiotj and @vitorindeep

 ## What does it do?